rtertiaer/wikipod/README.md

 * explicitly host an access point and route all traffic to `kiwix-serve` instance
 * handle "data" volume more gracefully.
 * set up `unattended-upgrades` & `logrotate`
+* implement some measures to lengthen the lifespan of an SD card, like [these suggestions](https://raspberrypi.stackexchange.com/questions/169/how-can-i-extend-the-life-of-my-sd-card) and perhaps disabling rsyslogd, cups